On the Challenges of Detecting Side-Channel Attacks in SGX: Stealthy side-channel attacks

-\textbf{Stabilizing Execution Time.} The execution time of arbitrary code on a general-purpose machine is far from deterministic due to the complexity of the host and other software running on it.
-As in previous work~\cite{wang17ccs}, we reduce the noise due to other software on the same host by reserving a core for the victim enclave.
+\textbf{Stabilizing execution time.} Running time of arbitrary code on general-purpose machines is far from deterministic due to other software running on the same host.
+Similar to~\cite{wang17ccs}, we reduce the noise due to other software on the same host by reserving a core for the victim enclave.
 Specifically, we use the \f{isolcpus} as boot-up option in Ubuntu.
 As a result, no tasks are assigned to the reserved core, nor it is interrupted for handling I/O. Furthermore, processes can be explicitly assigned to such cores (e.g., using \f{sched\_setaffinity}) and they can be interrupted by inter-processor interrupts.
 We also note that some detection tools~\cite{chen17asiaccs,oleksenko18atc} ensure core reservation to avoid side-channel attacks based on L1/L2 caches.

 To reduce the noise due to state of the cache when the victim starts, we flush all caches before each execution.
 Although techniques such as speculative execution may still create differences in the state of the caches across different executions of the enclave, we have empirically verified that each run experiences almost the same amount of cache misses.
 We also disable dynamic frequency scaling and fix the CPU frequency to stabilize execution time.